Undergraduate Fees and Charges

 - Parking Fees Per Year – Car / Motor Cycle $871 / $504

 22 Jan 2018: Billing for Semester 1 Fees

 05 Feb 2018: Due Date for payment of Semester 1 Fees

 30 Apr 2017: Billing for Semester 2 Fees

 14 May 2017: Due Date for payment of Semester 2 Fees

 NB: For mid-year entrants, Semester 2 fees are due and payable 1 week before the date of entry

 Queen’s College has an extensive programme of scholarships which have been established in order to attract and assist students while they are studying at the College.
 These scholarships are available for all the various categories of students at the College, i.e. entrance scholarships for first-year undergraduate students, continuation scholarships for returning undergraduate students, graduate scholarships for graduate students and non-resident scholarships for non-resident students.
 See further the Scholarships and Bursaries Programme.

 Queen’s College doesn’t have a mandatory work programme.
 This means we don’t expect students to perform chores without payment.
-However we do provide casual employment opportunities in the dining hall and gardens for those students interested in a casual employment.
+However we do provide casual employment opportunities in the dining hall for those students interested in a casual employment.